-\paragraph{Text prompt encoder} One main limitation of traditional segmentation models is that the models learn dataset-specific labels encoded as integers which cannot generalized to new datasets or tasks, limiting its real-world applications.
-We enable universal segmentation cross datasets by leveraging the text prompt.
-We employ the text encoder from CLIP model\cite{radford2021learning} to encode the input text prompt, as CLIP\cite{radford2021learning} has been trained to align image and text on web-scale image-text pairs.
-We denote the text prompt encoder as $\mathcal{F}_{\text{TE}}(*, \bm{\theta}_{\text{TE}})$.
-Given a word or or phrase as prompt, we complete it using the template $\bm{s}=$`A computerized tomography of a [text prompt]'\cite{liu2023clipdriven}. $\bm{s}$ is then tokenized into $\bm{t}$.
-The text encoder accepts $\bm{t}$ as input and outputs the text embedding $\bm{z}_{\text{text}}=\mathcal{F}_{\text{TE}}(\bm{t}, \bm{\theta}_{\text{TE}})$, where $\bm{z}_{\text{text}} \in \mathcal{R}^{F}$.
-We freeze the off-the-shelf text encoder during training, since the text data in CT datasets.
+One of the main limitations of traditional segmentation models is that the models learn dataset-specific labels encoded as integers which cannot generalized to unseen datasets or tasks, preventing their real-world applications.
+We enable universal segmentation across datasets by leveraging the text encoder from CLIP model\cite{radford2021learning} to encode the input text prompt, as CLIP\cite{radford2021learning} has been trained to align image and text embeddings on web-scale image-text pairs.
+Given a word or phrase as the text prompt, we complete it using the template `\textit{A computerized tomography of a [text prompt]}'\cite{liu2023clipdriven} and then encode it into text embedding.
+The off-the-shelf text encoder is frozen during training due to the limited text data in CT datasets.
 Following SAM\cite{kirillov2023segment}, we obtain the spatial-prompt embedding using positional encoding\cite{tancik2020fourier} on point and bbox prompt.